uataq/X-STILT/README.md

 3. Generate/store weighted column footprint
 4. Convolve column footprint (from above step) with different emission/flux grids

 Model developments are ongoing.
 Please contact Dien if you have any questions/comments/suggestions.
-Thanks.
+Thank you.